LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    $ logtalk_tester -r "seed(3172,9814,20125)"

-We could now move to other properties that the predicate should comply with (e.g. all elements in the output list being present in the input list).
+We could now move to other properties that the predicate should comply with (e.g., all elements in the output list being present in the input list).
 Often, both traditional unit tests and QuickCheck tests are used, complementing each other to ensure the required code coverage.